decomplexity/SendOauth2/README.md

 # **SendOauth2** #
 A wrapper for PHPMailer SMTP

-SendOauth2 supports both OAuth2 and Basic authentication for both Microsoft and Google.
+SendOauth2 supports both OAuth2 and Basic authentication for both Microsoft 365 Exchange email and Google Gmail.
 Microsoft support is primarily for Microsoft 365 accounts using Graph V1 with the V2 authentication and authorization endpoints.
 Google support is for any Gmail.
+SendOauth2 provides automatic renewal of refresh tokens.
+Both client secrets and certificates are supported.
+Authorization_code grant is the only grant supported by Microsoft for SMTP, but they are currently (March 2023) developing client_credentials (i.e. application) grant for SMTP that is a more appropriate solution for daemon applications such PHPMailer than authorization_code (i.e. user) grant.
+SendOauth2 includes support for client_credentials grant but, when Microsoft make this available, an update to PHPMailer's Oauth.php module will also be needed.

-*Why wrap?* Non-trivial websites typically use email at many points (Contact pages, purchase confirmations, PayPal IPNs and so on), and incorporating PHPMailer invocation code and mail settings in each such page makes maintenance unwieldy, especially if OAuth2 is set up to use a different Client Secret (and possibly even a different Client ID) for each point  - which is the more secure approach.
+*Why wrap?* Non-trivial websites typically use email at many points (Contact pages, purchase confirmations, PayPal IPNs and so on), and incorporating PHPMailer invocation code and mail settings in each such page makes maintenance unwieldy, especially if OAuth2 is set up to use a different Client Secret for each point  - which is the more secure approach.
 Furthermore, refresh tokens have a maximum life of 90 days before the issuer must re-authorize to get a new one unless in the meantime he or she had authorised to extend the life of an existing one (the '90 days' is the *maximum inactive time*).
-The alternative is to ask for a new refresh token each time an access token is issued.
-Client secrets have a maximum life of 2 years, and client certificates are believed to have  2-year life also although MSFT's documentation is unclear.
+The alternative is to ask also for a new refresh token each time an access token is issued.

 Using the SendOauth2 wrapper, a page can contain as little as: